Install and configure Sanity AI Assist

 • Limited capacity: The underlying LLM APIs used by AI Assist are resource constrained

 There are limits to how much text the AI can process when processing an instruction.
-Under the hood, the AI Assist will add information about your schema, which adds to what's commonly referred to as “the context window.”
+Under the hood, the AI Assist will add information about your schema, which adds to what's commonly called “the context window.”

-If you have a very large schema (that is, many document and field types), it can be necessary to exclude types to limit how much of the context window is used for the schema itself.
+If you have a very large schema (many document and field types), it can be necessary to exclude types to limit how much of the context window is used for the schema itself.

-We recommend excluding any and all types which rarely would benefit from automated workflows.
+We recommend excluding all types that would rarely benefit from automated workflows.
 A quick win is typically to exclude array types.
 It can be a good idea to exclude most non-block types from Portable Text arrays.
 This will ensure that the Sanity Assist outputs mostly formatted text.

 This version of the feature uses OpenAI.com as a third-party sub-processor.
-Their security posture has been vetted by Sanity's security team, and approved for use.
+Sanity's security team has vetted its security posture and approved it for use.

 Was this article helpful?